CRO Strategy8 min read

 • Benchmark against yourself first, industry second

 The most impactful approach is to run automated weekly audits that track your scores over time, flag regressions, and suggest the next highest-impact fix.
 This turns conversion optimisation from a one-time project into a continuous improvement system.
+If your numbers are below benchmark, start by fixing your above-the-fold experience and reducing bounce rate — the two changes that move conversion rates fastest.

 conversion ratebenchmarksindustry averagesCROlanding page